 I've also always been keen to share my opinions on current affairs or political happenings, and it's been invaluable learning how to shape these into proper pieces with the help of Voice.
 Read Franki on Voice

-I'm an 18 year old student who loves reading, writing and all things theatre-related.
-I am currently planning a pre-university gap year in which I hope to finish writing my first novel, before I go on to study Liberal Arts at Birmingham.
-As a Voice Reporter, I've most enjoyed reviewing many shows, plays and exhibitions, not just because I can enjoy new work, but because reviewing makes you watch and appreciate it in a different - and more focused - way.
-Voice has significantly improved both my journalistic writing and reviewing, and taught me how to express my views more eloquently and succinctly.
-I'm really proud of my "Neglecting the Arts in Schools", which conveys my passionate, sincere views on the education system and the arts.
+I love reading, writing and all things theatre.
+I am on a gap year in which I have reported from the Adelaide Fringe and hope to finish writing my first novel, before doing Liberal Arts at Birmingham.
+At Voice, I've enjoyed reviewing lots because reviewing makes you appreciate the work in a different, more focused way.
+It has significantly improved my journalism, and taught me to express myself eloquently and succinctly.
+I'm really proud of my Neglecting the Arts in Schools, which conveys my passion and sincerity on the education system and the arts.
 Read Sam on Voice

 I'm a film-maker based in Birmingham, UK.
 My passion for film drives me to be creative and tell better stories through the lens.
-Writing for Voice has helped me improve my English and it's been great to get paid commissions to make short films.
+Writing for Voice has helped me improve my written English and it's been great to get paid commissions to make short films.

-As a recent Master's graduate in English Studies, I write about theatre, film and contemporary art.
+I started at Voice when doing a Master's in English Studies up in Manchester.
+For Voice, I write about theatre, film and contemporary art.
 I have also specialised in women's roles within media and the arts, and created A View from the Other Side, a monthly column on this topic.

 I am a young filmmaker, YouTuber, vlogger and writer.
 I'm best known for my award-winning series 'My Little Sister (who happens to have Down's syndrome)' and my short film 'We The Mountain, We The Sea' screened at Raindance Film Festival 2016.
 See more of my work at www.agik.co.uk and here on Voice